ihateblueb/aster-kt/README.md

 After setting up a user, you can promote them to an Admin role with the CLI.
 First, get the ID of the generated Admin role by running `./path/to/aster.jar role:list`, and then `./path/to/aster.jar role:give {User ID} {Role ID}`.

+## Troubleshooting

+### Migration checksum mismatch

+This usually happens when you run a migration before it's been formatted.
+Afterward, the checksum will be different.
+You can run `./path/to/aster.jar migration:repair` to fix them.

 ## Contributing

 Contributions are welcome, but Aster is in early development and I may have plans for how to do things already.
 You should contact me before opening a pull request or working on anything so we can get on the same page.